-Mobile Routers: Most home & office based networking routers don't include features that mobile consumers are likely to encounter - such as cellular and WiFi hotspots.
+Tetherable Mobile Routers: Most home & office based networking routers don't include features that mobile consumers are likely to encounter - such as cellular and WiFi hotspots.
 There are, however, routers designed specifically for this that can tether directly to devices like smartphones & MiFis.
-And some can even connect to WiFi hotspots via built in antennas (or those installed on a roof) and navigate the various login scenarios you'll encounter.
 These devices can then securely distribute whatever the internet source is to your local laptops, tablets, gaming devices, printers and streaming devices.
-Some even integrate in data management tools (such as data tracking & allowances), VPNs and more.

 Cellular Integrated Router: There are also routers with built in cellular modems and SIM slots, removing the complexity of tethering in MiFis and smartphones for cellular access.
 They range from consumer grade to commercial grade, some even supporting multiple carriers in one device.

 - Ability to create more robust local area wired and/or wireless networks - with ability to support printers, streaming devices, local network features for media & back-up storage and more.